ShantiChary/markentum/README.md

 Repl taxonomy templates w Custom page templates
 -
 Replaced Taxonomy templates with custom page templates with code to filter based on taxonomy terms.
 I created pages for the taxonomy terms.
 I did this as the brief mentioned 'list two different groups of employees for two different fictional long term care facilities on two different WordPress pages'.
 This way, I am able to add banner image and then display employee information.
+Replaced menu and front page links to point to the custom pages.